The Scholarship System

 Can Anyone Take an AP Course?

 Whether your student can take any particular AP class depends on their high school’s policies.
-Some schools require students to have a specific GPA overall or within a particular subject while others are more open to allowing any student to try.
+Some schools require students to have a specific GPA overall or within a particular subject while others are more open to allowing any student to give advanced class a try.

 While the idea of a school restricting a student from taking AP courses may upset some students and parents, it’s important to understand why these policies exist.
 High schools want their students to graduate – it’s their primary goal.